Get in Touch

 11. Understanding regression trees and model trees

-• Incorporating regression into trees
+• Adding regression to trees

 12. Understanding association rules